+The soil vapor samples will be collected at no less than five (5) feet bgs by advancing a test boring to the desired depth employing HSA drilling techniques.
 A stainless steel perforated sampling point attached to inert tubing will be used for sample collection.
 The sampling point and tubing will be installed to the desired sampling depth within the boring.
-The borehole will then be backfilled with an inert, porous media such as silica sand to create a soil vapor sampling zone of approximately two (2) to three (3) vertical feet.
-The remainder of the boring will be backfilled with a bentonite/cement mixture having a 20:1 ratio.
-This will provide a seal so that outside ambient air will not infiltrate into the sampling zone.
-No soil vapor sample will be collected from below grade locations where groundwater is present and saturated soil conditions prevail.
-Adjustments will be made in the target depth below grade to assure that the sample depth is one (1) foot above the saturated soil condition or surface of the groundwater table.
-If groundwater occurs at less than six (6) feet below grade, the DEC and DOH Project Managers will be contacted prior to collecting the soil vapor samples.
+The borehole will then be backfilled with an inert, porous media such as silica sand to create a soil vapor sampling zone of approximately two vertical feet.
+The remainder of the boring will be backfilled with a bentonite/cement mixture having a 20:1 ratio to provide a seal from outside ambient air.